wengong-jin/multiobj-rationale/README.md

 python mcts.py --data data/jnk3/actives.txt --prop jnk3 > jnk3_rationales.txt
 python mcts.py --data data/gsk3/actives.txt --prop gsk3 > gsk3_rationales.txt
 ```

+## GSK3 + JNK3 + QED + SA Molecule Design

+This task seeks to design dual inhibitors against GSK3 and JNK3 with drug-likeness and synthetic accessibility constraints.

+### Step 1: Construct multi-property rationales
-To construct multi-property rationales (e.g., GSK3 + JNK3 dual inhibitors), we can merge the single-property rationales for GSK3 and JNK3:
+To construct multi-property rationales, we can merge the single-property rationales for GSK3 and JNK3:
 ```
 python merge_rationales.py --rationale1 data/gsk3/rationales.txt --rationale2 data/jnk3/rationales.txt > gsk3_jnk3.txt
 ```

-## Fine-tuning with policy gradient
+### Step 2: Fine-tuning with policy gradient.
 Given a set of rationales, the model learns to complete them into full molecules.
 The molecule completion model has been pre-trained on ChEMBL, and it needs to be fine-tuned so that generated molecules will satisfy all the property constraints.
 To fine-tune the model on the GSK3 + JNK3 + QED + SA task, run
 ```
 python finetune.py \
   --init_model ckpt/chembl-h400beta0.3/model.20 --save_dir ckpt/tmp/ \
-  --rationale data/qed_sa_gsk3_jnk3/rationales.txt --num_decode 200 --prop gsk3,jnk3,qed,sa --epoch 50
+  --rationale data/gsk3_jnk3_qed_sa/rationales.txt --num_decode 200 --prop gsk3,jnk3,qed,sa --epoch 50
 ```

-## Molecule Generation
+### Step 3: Molecule Generation
 The molecule generation script will expand the extracted rationales into full molecules.
 The output is a list of pairs `(rationale, molecule)`, where `molecule` is the completion of `rationale`.
-In the following example, each rationale is completed for 20 times, each with a different sampled latent vector z.
+In the following example, each rationale is completed for 100 times, with different sampled latent vectors z.
 ```
-python decode.py --rationale data/qed_sa_gsk3_jnk3/rationales.txt --model ckpt/gsk3_jnk3_qed_sa/model.50 > outputs.txt
+python decode.py --model ckpt/gsk3_jnk3_qed_sa/model.50 > outputs.txt
 ```

-## Evaluation
+### Step 4: Evaluation
 You can evaluate the outputs for the four property constraint task by
 ```
-python property.py --prop gsk3,jnk3,qed,sa < output.txt | python scripts/qed_sa_eval.py --ref_path data/dual_gsk3_jnk3/actives.txt
+python property.py --prop gsk3,jnk3,qed,sa < outputs.txt | python scripts/qed_sa_eval.py --ref_path data/dual_gsk3_jnk3/actives.txt
 ```
 Here `--ref_path` contains all the reference molecules which is used for computing the novelty score.